 Glycolic Peel – Some believe that chemical exfoliants, like this alpha-hydroxy acid (AHA), can deactivate Retinol so they should not be used together.
 In actuality, not only are they safe to use together, but they may even be more effective together versus on their own12.
 As with any new skincare routine, we recommend starting slow.
 Try using Retinol for 3-4 weeks before incorporating chemical exfoliants into the routine.

 SPF – It’s typically recommended that Retinols be used at night, but it’s mainly because skin rejuvenates at night when it’s unexposed to the elements and free of the day’s impurities.
 It doesn’t mean Retinol isn’t safe to use during the day13.
 Most reputable products on the market have stabilized Retinol so they can be used in the morning or the evening.
-Just remember, your skin will be more susceptible to sun damage while using Retinol, and for a number of weeks afterward.
+Just remember, your skin will be more susceptible to sun damage while using Retinol.
 So it’s very important to apply high SPF sunscreen every day when using any product with Retinol - even if you’re only applying it at night14.

 How Do You Incorporate Retinol Into Your Skincare Routine?